-EDUC 244\/ Developmental Psychology - 3 Credit Hours......Fall & Spring

-PSYC 244 The course offers a comprehensive study of human growth and development from conception to death.
-We will examine ways people change - physically, mentally, emotionally and socially across the lifespan, integrating key developmental theories and milestones, so that you may better understand yourself and those around you.
+- EDUC 240 Music Methods for the Classroom Teacher 2 Credit Hours......Spring This is a course designed to prepare the future elementary classroom teacher in the handling of music materials and methods.
+Emphasis will be placed upon the fundamentals of music, teaching aids and equipment, and the organization of music curricula. - EDUC 244/Developmental Psychology 3 Credit HoursFall & SpringPSYC 244The course offers a comprehensive study of human growth and development from conception to death.
+We will examine ways people change physically, mentally, emotionally and socially across the lifespan, integrating key developmental theories and milestones, so that you may better understand yourself and those around you. - EDUC 248 Art in the Elementary School 2 Credit Hours Fall